ValeevGroup/mpqc/mpqc/src/lib/math/optimize/levmar/README.txt

 lib/math/optimizelevmar is an import of LEVMAR (see http://www.ics.forth.gr/~lourakis/levmar/).
+LEVMAR is distributed under GPL.
 This file contains LEVMAR's README.txt.
 ----------------

     **************************************************************